Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Choose Tirzepatide.
 The dual GIP/GLP-1 mechanism consistently produces superior weight loss results compared to semaglutide across multiple clinical trials.
 If you can afford the higher cost and want the best available results, tirzepatide represents the current gold standard for incretin therapy.

 Tirzepatide particularly benefits patients who have plateaued on semaglutide or need maximum weight loss for health reasons.
-The additional metabolic benefits beyond weight loss make it valuable for patients with complex metabolic dysfunction requiring comprehensive intervention.
+The additional metabolic benefits beyond weight loss make it valuable for patients with complex metabolic dysfunction requiring thorough intervention.

 Choose Semaglutide.
 With over 5 years of extensive clinical use and cardiovascular outcome data, semaglutide offers the most established safety profile.
 This makes it the preferred choice for patients with cardiovascular risk factors, those planning long-term treatment, or individuals who prioritize established safety over maximum efficacy.